Premier’s Climate Change Council members

 Martin Haese (Chair)

-In 2014, Martin was elected as the 78th Lord Mayor of Adelaide and held that position until November 2018.
-As Lord Mayor of Adelaide, Martin drove strong sustainability and technology agendas culminating in Carbon Neutral Adelaide 2025, Ten Gigabit Adelaide (one of the world’s fastest fibre optic data networks) and many Smart City initiatives.
+In 2014, Martin Haese was elected as the 78th Lord Mayor of Adelaide and held that position until November 2018.
+As Lord Mayor of Adelaide, Martin Haese drove strong sustainability and technology agendas culminating in Carbon Neutral Adelaide 2025, Ten Gigabit Adelaide (one of the world’s fastest fibre optic data networks) and many Smart City initiatives.

 He was a guest speaker at the Paris COP21 in December 2015 and continues to advocate that addressing climate change is both an environmental necessity and an economic opportunity.
 As a musician, he widely promotes Adelaide as a UNESCO City of Music.

-As a former retail entrepreneur, Martin built and sold a national retail chain prior to becoming the General Manager of the Rundle Mall Management Authority.
+As a former retail entrepreneur, Martin Haese built and sold a national retail chain prior to becoming the General Manager of the Rundle Mall Management Authority.
 He also holds an MBA and was a guest lecturer for universities and colleges across Australia for several years.

 Daniel Bennett

-Between 2014 and 2019 he was Associate Director of Strategy and Design at the City of Adelaide included development of the award winning Adelaide Design Manual, the city’s guide to creating great public spaces and streets; the Adelaide Park Lands Strategy and the Smart Move Transport Strategy.
+Between 2014 and 2019 he was Associate Director of Strategy and Design at the City of Adelaide included development of the award-winning Adelaide Design Manual, the city’s guide to creating great public spaces and streets; the Adelaide Park Lands Strategy; and the Smart Move Transport Strategy.

-Daniel is the State President of the Australian Institute of Landscape Architects (AILA) South Australia, and Co-Chair of the National Advocacy Committee.
+Daniel Bennett is the State President of the Australian Institute of Landscape Architects (AILA) South Australia, and Co-Chair of the National Advocacy Committee.
 He also co-hosts Adelaide (un)Planned, a podcast with Planner Michael McKeown, discussing design and planning in Adelaide.
-Daniel will provide knowledge and expertise relating to planning, transport and infrastructure.
+Daniel Bennett will provide knowledge and expertise relating to planning, transport and infrastructure.

 Daniel Conley

-Daniel is a Transport Planner with built environment advisory firm Arup, specialising in sustainable transport.
-Daniel was one of two inaugural Westpac Future Leaders PhD Scholars in South Australia, with his PhD at the University of Adelaide focusing on the governance of urban sustainability transitions.
+Daniel Conley is a Transport Planner with built environment advisory firm Arup, specialising in sustainable transport.
+Daniel Conley was one of two inaugural Westpac Future Leaders PhD Scholars in South Australia, with his PhD at the University of Adelaide focusing on the governance of urban sustainability transitions.
 He is also a Director of Trashd, a circular economy company commercialising innovations to create value from plastic waste, agricultural waste, and electronic waste.

-Daniel was the Founding President of the international-award winning Adelaide Sustainability Association, and the Founding Curator of the Adelaide Global Shapers Hub (an initiative of the World Economic Forum).
-Daniel will provide knowledge relating to cities, infrastructure, innovation and provide a valuable youth perspective strengthened by his ongoing delivery of civic initiatives that empower young people to be part of solution building for climate change.
+Daniel Conley was the Founding President of the international-award winning Adelaide Sustainability Association, and the Founding Curator of the Adelaide Global Shapers Hub (an initiative of the World Economic Forum).
+He will provide knowledge relating to cities, infrastructure, innovation and provide a valuable youth perspective strengthened by his ongoing delivery of civic initiatives that empower young people to be part of solution building for climate change.

 Susan Jeanes